 Experts say the Moderna vaccine, the same type as Pfizer's, should be similarly protective.

-Johnson & Johnson announced late Thursday that its one-dose shot also protects against the delta variant, citing lab tests of vaccine recipients’ blood.
+Johnson and Johnson announced late Thursday that its one-dose shot also protects against the delta variant, citing lab tests of vaccine recipients' blood.
 In a news release, the company said the immune response lasts eight months and counting.
-The information comes as some people immunized with J&J’s single shot have wondered whether they’d need a booster against the new mutated virus.
+The information comes as some people immunized with J and J's single shot have wondered whether they'd need a booster against the new mutated virus.

 The mask: still your best friend